 • 5GB free storage

-• £19.99 a year (100GB), £59.99 a year (1TB), £79.99 a year (6TB)
+• £1.99 a month (100GB), £5.99 a month (1TB), £7.99 a month (6TB)

-To automatically backup your camera roll to OneDrive, open the OneDrive app on your desktop, and tap the account image at the top.
+To automatically back up your camera roll to OneDrive, open the OneDrive app on your desktop, and tap the account image at the top.
 Then, tap Turn on below the 'Camera backup is off' text.
 Tap Confirm.

 Microsoft recommends selecting Backup only when charging in Settings to help preserve your battery when downloading.